 Buxton Opera House sells tickets in person at the box office, over the phone and also online.
 Unless delivery arrangements have been made, tickets must be collected from the Buxton Opera House which may be some distance from the performance venue.
 Tickets sold and paid for but not collected will remain at Buxton Opera House for collection by the customer.
 Box office sales will continue up to the time of performance but Internet sales will cease at close of business on the day before the performance.
 Any unpaid reservations will also be voided at that time.

-Information about cumulative tickets sales (to the close of business the night before) are available every day from approx 10am.
-You may enquire at the Fringe Desk or log in to the Fringe Website and follow the OH Sales link.
-Please be aware that this is a daily update and that the figures are NOT realtime through the day.
+Information about Box Office Sales will be emailed to entrants overnight during the Fringe.
+In the lead up to the Fringe, these sales reports will be emailed weekly once tickets are selling.
+Note the reports will relate to sales up to close of business the night before.
 Please also be aware that Buxton Opera House will continue to offer tickets to the limit of their allocation throughout the day of performance.
-It is crucial that you plan your allocation carefully and you limit your direct sales to comply with that allocation.
+It is crucial that you plan your allocation carefully and that you limit your direct sales to comply with that allocation.

-If an unexpected pattern of ticket selling emerges (ie: more Buxton Opera House than Direct or vice versa), you have the opportunity to adjust your ticket allocation (in either direction) to the Buxton Opera House (by contacting the Fringe Ticket Sales Manager) once per performance.
+If an unexpected pattern of ticket selling emerges (ie: more Buxton Opera House than Direct or vice versa), you have the opportunity to adjust your ticket allocation (in either direction) to the Buxton Opera House (by contacting the Fringe Ticket Sales Manager) but if you do this more than once, the Opera House will make a charge for further changes.
 Adjustments may take up to 24 hours to take effect so the timing of your decision should be considered carefully.

-Buxton Opera House will reconcile all ticket sales during the fortnight after the end of the Festival and Festival Fringe and then remit the full amount of ticket sales (less card charges where they apply) direct to entrants.
+Buxton Opera House will reconcile all ticket sales during the fortnight after the end of the Festival and Festival Fringe and then remit the full amount of ticket sales (less 7.5% on each ticket sold) direct to entrants.

 Participants must deal with all matters relating to this service through the Fringe Ticket Sales Manager.
 Under NO circumstances should Fringe entrants attempt to deal directly with Buxton Opera House Box Office - contravention of this simple rule may result in termination of your facility as Buxton Opera House Box Office administration is fully extended during the Festival and cannot deal with individual Fringe entrants.
 The Fringe Ticket Sales Manager will deal with any queries and/or problems on your behalf.